Alex-Burgess/ewelists.com/documentation/mail.md

 SES is used to send emails, for signup confirmation emails, as well as welcome emails.

+*Note: Templates have been moved to services repo.
+Update docs.*

 ## Welcome Template
 To test the template, edit welcome-template.html and view in a browser.